OctopusDeploy/OctopusClients/readme.md

 To release to Nuget, tag `master` with the next major, minor or patch number, TeamCity will do the rest.
 Kick off the `Create OctopusClients Release` build again if any of the dependencies fail.

-This will push the release to our Octopus server, and trigger the "Octopus.Client" project in the integration space.
+This will push the release to our Octopus server, and trigger the `Octopus.Client` project in the integration space.
-A deployment will automatically happen to the "Extensions - Internal" environment, and publish the package to [Feedz.io](https://f.feedz.io/octopus-deploy/dependencies/nuget).
+A deployment will automatically happen to the `Extensions - Internal` environment, and publish the package to [Feedz.io](https://f.feedz.io/octopus-deploy/dependencies/nuget).
-Once ready to be fully released, promote the release to the "Extensions - External" environment.
+Once ready to be fully released, promote the release to the `Extensions - External` environment.

 ## Compatibility
 See the [Compatibility](https://octopus.com/docs/api-and-integration/compatibility) page in our docs